Adam Himebauch

-Work
+Work as Hanksy

-Lucas is recognized for painting pun-themed work related to popular culture on the street; for instance, in the work that inspired his artist name, Hanksy combined the body of Banksy's classic rat with a cartoon face of actor Tom Hanks.
+As Hanksy, Himebauch is recognized for painting pun-themed work related to popular culture on the street; for instance, combining the body of Banksy's classic rat with a cartoon face of actor Tom Hanks.
 The image went viral on social media, encouraging Hanksy to develop and expand his portfolio of popular culture mashup puns.
-Since 2011, Hanksy has created hundreds of images that he continues to paste on the streets but also paint on canvases that are exhibited across the country.
+Between 2011 and 2017, Hanksy created hundreds of images of visual wordplay and celebrity that he pasted on the streets, and painted on canvases that were exhibited across the country.
 Banksy has yet to comment on the parody; however, Tom Hanks is supportive of the work and shared a photograph posing next to Hanksy on his Twitter account.

 In 2015 he made work critical of Donald Trump's run for President of the United States.
 The image he created in protest, dubbed Tronald Dump by the Huffington Post, depicted the then candidate as a cartoonish pile of feces with flies encircling his head.

-Career
+The image became one of the most recognizable pieces of art created in response to the election season.
+Days before Trump was inaugurated into office in 2017, Hanksy's mural in New York was removed because the owners of the building were nervous to keep it up after Trump was sworn into office.

 Hanksy's work has been discussed in numerous publications including: The New York Times, Rolling Stone, Los Angeles Magazine and The Washington Post and in 2016, a documentary series related to his installation Surplus Candy aired on Ovation TV.
+In 2021, three years after retiring his Hanksy persona, the artist released a collection of Hanksy NFT's on OpenSea.